need4swede/wiki-go/data/documents/library/smart-tags/document.md

 | **Settings** | Space, dystopia, small town, high seas |
 | **Moods** | Feel-good, dark, suspenseful, slow burn |

 Select any tag to see everything in your library that matches.
-Tags can be pinned as [Library Shortcuts](/library/shortcuts) for one-tap access later.
+Tags can be added to [Library Pins](/library/shortcuts) for one-tap access later.